stepchowfun/proofs/proofs/AdmissibilityGraph/README.md

 <p align="center"><img width="153" src="Images/graph-00.svg"></p>

-First, we can check that the two axioms are satisfied:

-- Reflexivity says every node is a parent (and child) of itself.
+First, we can check that the reflexivity axiom is satisfied.
+Reflexivity says every node is a parent (and child) of itself.
 This can be interpreted as saying that every node is part of its own implementation.
 That may seem like a philosophical position, but we'll see [later](#special-cases-of-admissibility) that it has important practical consequences.
-- Antisymmetry says there are no ancestry cycles other than the reflexivity loops.
-For example, `A` is an ancestor of `D`, so `D` can't be an ancestor of `A`.
-The motivation for antisymmetry will become clear [below](#a-first-attempt).

 Now let's consider admissibility.
 In this example, `B` and `C` are considered implementation details of `A`, and `D` is an implementation detail of `C`.
 What dependencies does this admissibility graph allow?